 WHERE WE’RE AT

 Our first format is Songs & Smiles, a weekly singing and social group for babies and toddlers, their grown-ups and older people, held in residential care homes.
-It’s been running since July 2017 in Walthamstow, east London and, we’re really proud to say, has brought happiness to lots of people.
+It’s been running in London since July 2017 and is now also in Surrey, Suffolk and Essex, and, we’re really proud to say, has brought happiness to lots of people.

 The feedback from staff, residents, their families and the children’s parents has been unanimously positive and incredibly moving.
-We now want to roll this out to the rest of the UK, with other exciting activities to follow.
-We've recently launched in Leyton, Chingford and - soon - Forest Gate and are in talks with other care homes further afield.
+We're now in the process of rolling out to other locations in the UK, with more exciting activities to follow.

 THE IMPACT WE'RE HAVING